karuppiah7890/tigris-docs/docs/golang/getting-started.md

 }
 ```

-This declaration will create a collection named `catalog`.
+This declaration will create a collection named `catalogs`.

 For detailed documentation on data modeling refer to the
 [data modeling](datamodel/overview.mdx) section.